sammiezx/ElasticSearchApp/README.md

 i applied on a sample database of ecommerce orders from #Kibana

-I used NodeJS as the backend
+I used #NodeJS as the backend
-and minimal react needed for the frontend with just a simple searchbar
+and minimal #React needed for the frontend with just a simple searchbar